PeterBid/rick-and-morty-website/README.md

 ### Creating the Front End with React

+#### Creating Components and Getting the Data form the API

+* Character Index

+For displaying the characters, we created two components, the first component is CharacterIndex.
+We used used flexbox to display the characters in a grid.
+We used UseParams to then create links to the CharacterShow component which displayed specific information about each character.

 #### Styling and Audio

 This was the first project in which I worked with the `SCSS`. `SCSS` made styling the `CSS` and positioning `HTML` elements much easier and smoother as we could use a wide range of colours and styles for classes quickly and effectively across the site.